Questions for Treating Physician

 - How much discomfort should I expect from headaches and from the incision after this surgery?

 - What do you do to minimize post-surgery headaches?
-NOTE: If you have a history of headaches, discuss with your physician.
+NOTE: If you have a history of headaches, discuss this with your physician.

 - Did you feel comfortable with the surgeon, the information shared, access to a non-biased sample of his/her previous patients?